F1PFC/TTN_GPS_Tracker/Readme.md

 If your board does not have this capability define the pin as -1

-Load the program and when it runs the LED should flash briefly at startup and then the serial monitor should show GPS output similar to this;
+Load the program and when it runs the LED should flash briefly at start-up and then the serial monitor should show GPS output similar to this;

         EchoGPS_Softwareserial_Test